donovan-jasper/cs244-cs244b/cs244-clerical/assign1/assign1.md

 ### How will the team make important decisions?

-We will adopt a consensus (or at worst majority) descision process (see: RAFT distributed consensus protocol :P).
+We will adopt a consensus (or at worst majority) decision process (see: RAFT distributed consensus protocol :P).

 ### How will the team resolve conflicts and discuss problems?

 In the event of conflicts or issues, we will adopt a democratic approach to resolution, where the most popular decision will be the victor.
-In terms of discussing problems, we all get along well and expect harmonious constructive collaboration should be easy.
+In terms of discussing problems, we all get along well and expect harmonious constructive collaboration.

 ### Leadership: What does “leadership” mean to your team?